kngwyu/rpf-pytorch/README.md

 My RPF DQN re-implementaion works well but **more poorly** than the author's result left in the notebook.

-And it looks **the result is unstable** in that the expectated number of episodes it needs to get plus return has high variance(1200~3000 episodes).
+And **the result looks unstable** in that the number of episodes needed to get plus return varys greatly(1200~3000 episodes).

 So there's some possible reasons for that, say,
 - My implementaion is incorrect